-The first International Kite Festival in Ahmedabad was organized in 1989 in which master kite makers from Malaysia, Indonesia, and the USA participated.
+The first International Kite Festival in Gujarat was organized in 1989 in which master kite makers from Malaysia, Indonesia, and the USA participated.

 The symbolic meaning of this festival is to awaken the Gods and Devas from their deep slumber.
 Indian history itself depicts that kite flying has always been a significant part of our culture.
 Even the royalties used to follow this tradition in the pre-colonial era.

 Later in history, the Nawabs of Hindustan found kite flying as a really interesting sport.
 And then soon, the sport started to gain more popularity and also began reaching the masses.

 Throughout the festival week, the bazaars are decorated with various forms of kites for people to choose from.
 The Pataang Baazar remains open 24x7 on all days for the people.
 And despite the huge crowd and chaos that ensues here, the Pataang Bazaar remains a beautiful travel spot for tourists to explore.
 You would be quite surprised to know that the price of the kites here can range between Rs.5 and Rs.5,000.
 Interesting, isn't it?

 During this festival, people are quite charged to participate in this event where they try to tear down the string of the opponent’s kites.
 Generally, small kites that are not particularly stable are used in the combination of aerial combat.
 And before the flight of the kite, the string is coated with a mixture of crushed glass and glue.
 This combination is known as Manjha.

 International Kite Festival of India is a hub of some lip-smacking food stalls which serve a variety of scrumptious options like Muthiya, Dhokla, Khandvi, etc. Then there is also Chikki, which are deep-fried spirals of batter soaked in sugary syrup and are best served when hot.